 Golden conures are highly intelligent and need plenty of mental stimulation in order to prevent boredom and destructive behavior patterns from setting in.
 In this regard, it's slightly more sensitive than many other parrots.

-While feather plucking is often a warning you'll hear with neglected or bored parrots, it's stressed even more with golden conures.
-They seem to be especially prone to this self-destructive behavior, but it can be prevented.
-They really do require tons of attention and distractions and should feel like they have a certain amount of freedom.
+While feather plucking is often a warning you'll hear with neglected or bored parrots, for golden conures, stress is the leading cause of this self-destructive behavior they seem prone to.
+It can be prevented with tons of attention and distractions and giving the bird a certain amount of freedom.

 In general, golden conures do make great pets.
 They enjoy cuddling and are receptive to multiple people when socialized properly, so they do well with families.
 Aggression is typically not an issue except when they're breeding.